ibexa/documentation-user/docs/content_management/workflow_management/editorial_workflow.md

 ---
-description: Create editorial workflows to organize review flows for different content needs.
+description: Learn about editorial workflows that organize review flows for different content needs.
 ---

 # Editorial workflow